chunshen1987/iEBE/EBE-Node/ResultCollector/EbeCollector_readme.txt

 2. Structure of the package
 -------------------------------

 The main class is the EbeCollector class, which has several member functions, each used to collect data of certain types (not necessarily corresponding to one table).
 Each of the collector function accepts an argument specifying the path where the data files are stored.
-The filenames of the data file that will be collected, as well as the format of these datafiles, are all internal to these functions.
+The filenames of the data file that will be collected, as well as the format of these datafiles, are all hardcoded to these functions.
 The following explains them in details.

 1) collectEccentricitiesAndRIntegrals(folder, event_id, db)

 This function read eccentricity files from the folder "folder", then write the eccentricity and r-integral results associated to this event to the SqliteDB database "db" using event id "event_id".
+The eccentricity files should have names that match either "ecc-init-sd-r_power-(\d*).dat" (entropy-weighted) or "ecc-init-r_power-(\d*).dat" (energy-weighted).

 For example, assuming that the "testData" folder exists (should be included in the package), the following call collect the eccentricity data from it:
 >>> import EbeCollector